IBM/ibm-satellite-storage/README.md

 # IBM Cloud Satellite storage
 IBM Cloud Satellite Storage provides capabilities to manage the lifecycle of a storage solution on a ROKS cluster deployed in a Satellite Location.
 It simplifies the storage solution deployment and maintenance including security patches & version upgrades.
 The core objective is to simplify the storage life cycle management for Cluster Admins by hiding the complexity.

-This repository is to collborate with IBM Partners and Storage Solution Vendors to develop storage configuration templates for IBM Cloud Satellite.
+This repository is to collaborate with IBM Partners and Storage Solution Vendors to develop storage configuration templates for IBM Cloud Satellite.

 ## Overview
-With IBM Cloud Satellite, you can bring your own compute infrastructure that is in your on-premises data center, at other cloud providers, or in edge networks as a Satellite Location to IBM Cloud.
+With IBM Cloud Satellite, you can bring your own compute infrastructure that is in your on-premises data-centre, at other cloud providers, or in edge networks as a Satellite Location to IBM Cloud.
 Then, you use the capabilities of Satellite to run IBM Cloud services on this infrastructure, and consistently deploy, manage, and control your app workloads.
 For more information, see the IBM documentation.
 - [IBM Cloud Satellite](https://www.ibm.com/cloud/satellite)
 - [ROSK in IBM Cloud Satellite](https://cloud.ibm.com/docs/satellite?topic=satellite-managed-services)
 - [Getting started](https://cloud.ibm.com/docs/satellite?topic=satellite-getting-started)